Last Updated: May 12, 2026

 Introducing Tankmates

-While all the species in this list have been proven to get along great with goldfish, it’s important to understand that fish can have individual personalities and their behavior can be complex.
+While all the species in this list have been proven to get along great with goldfish, it’s important to understand that fish can have individual personalities and their behavior is complex.

 Make sure you have some sort of backup plan in place in case there’s any unexpected conflict.
 It’s also a good idea to quarantine any goldfish tank mate for at least 2 weeks before introducing it to your aquarium.